The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams

 Algorithm \ref{alg:alg} begins by pairing the initial nodes of the two activity diagrams.
-The resulting pair is then stored in a \emph{queue} (lines 3--5).
-Next, each pair $(n, n', \mathit{score})$ in \emph{queue}, where $n$ and $n'$ are nodes and $\mathit{score}$ is their similarity degree, is stored in the $\mathit{matched}$ list if the pair $(n, n')$ is not already matched (lines 6--10).
-For any matched pair $(n, n')$, Algorithm~\ref{alg:alg} iteratively matches any successor $s$ of $n$ to the most similar successor $s'$ of $n'$ (lines 11--19).
-Newly matched nodes are then added to \emph{queue} for processing in the next iteration (lines 20--22).
-Once all pairs in \emph{queue} have been processed, the algorithm selects matches in $\mathit{matched}$ with a similarity degree greater than or equal to the threshold $t$ (line 25) and returns this set of matched node pairs in $\rho$ (line 26).
+The resulting pair is then stored in a \emph{queue} (lines 3--4).
+Next, each pair $(n, n')$ of nodes in \emph{queue} is stored in $\rho$ if the pair $(n, n')$ is not already matched (lines 5--10).
+For any matched pair $(n, n')$, Algorithm~\ref{alg:alg} iteratively matches any successor $s$ of $n$ to the most similar successor $s'$ of $n'$ (lines 11--18).
+Newly matched nodes are then added to \emph{queue} for processing in the next iteration (lines 19--21).
+Once all pairs in \emph{queue} have been processed, the algorithm returns the matches in $\rho$ (line 24).

-Before invoking AD-Match, we normalize each activity diagram by collapsing every chain of strictly sequential action nodes into a single action node.
-Formally, we replace any unlabelled chain of consecutive action nodes $n_1 \rightarrow n_2 \rightarrow \cdots \rightarrow n_k$ (containing no decision, parallel, or end nodes) by a single action node $n'$ whose label is the concatenation of the original labels.
-This transformation preserves control flow and normalizes cases where one activity diagram expresses a conceptual action as several consecutive nodes that the other represents with a single node.